axiomjo/pick_and_place_elephantrobotics_Mycobot280pi_ROS2/README.md

 **Role:** MyCobot pymycobot API Executor

-**Function:** Translates commands received from either the `robot_planner_node` or the `robot_serviceclient_translator_node` into physical actions for the MyCobot robot.
+**Function:** Translates commands received from either the `robot_planner_node` or the  into physical actions for the MyCobot robot.
 This node directly controls the robot's motors and end-effector.

 **Expected Task:** Perform robot actions as commanded.